 Industry Expert Status

 So, if you truly are that commercial property industry expert for the location or the property type, then the client will likely need you more than you need them.
-They will want you to resolve the their property problem in a timely, efficient, and valuable way.
+They will want you to resolve their property problem in a timely, efficient, and valuable way.
 Your skills are therefore unique, and that fact should not be forgotten.
 Exclusivity and vendor paid marketing funds should also feature in your listing conversions and processes.

 Top agents bring great skills and knowledge to a property transaction in any area, across a property type, or in a local precinct.